Kwanjk/maryland_econ_dashboard/README.md

 ## Description
 In collaboration with the National Center for Smart Growth Research and Education (NCSG) at the University of Maryland, College Park, this project provides a dashboard and CSV outputs of economic indicators for Maryland counties and the state.

-Data are sourced from the [FRED API](https://fred.stlouisfed.org/) and include metrics such as population, housing, employment, GDP, and more.

 This project fetches economic data for Maryland counties and the state of Maryland using the Federal Reserve Economic Data (FRED) API.
+The [FRED API](https://fred.stlouisfed.org/) includes metrics such as population, housing, employment, GDP, and more.

 The output is a set of CSV files containing historical observations for various economic indicators, including population, housing, labor market, and GDP metrics.